 John Kerry, Joe Biden’s Special Presidential Envoy For Climate

-Against the backdrop of perceived insufficient action on climate change, the Dublin Climate Dialogues took place on 19 May 2021.
-Society, as a whole, desperately needs to limit the Earth’s warming to no more than 1.5°C within the next decade to avoid mass irreversible damage on a global scale.
-But even if all signing members of the Paris Agreement were to fulfill today’s current goals on time, it would still not be enough to counteract the damage being done.
-While the world rightly focuses on the COVID-19 pandemic, climate change has resulted in 9 million premature deaths per year, nearly three times that of COVID-19.
-COVID-19 is immediate; we can see the impact on our lives, society, and the economy.
-Exponentially worsening climate consequences for the global community are predicted to result from a mere 0.1°C increase.
-Is it possible we are the frog in the boiling pot of water that is climate change, oblivious to the gradual change until it is too late?
+The Dublin Climate Dialogues took place on 19 May, 2021, against the backdrop of insufficient action to mitigate climate change: society as a whole desperately needs to limit the Earth’s warming to no more than 1.5°C within the next decade to avoid mass irreversible damage on a global scale.
+But even if all signing members of the Paris Agreement were to fulfill today’s current goals on time, it would still not be enough to counteract current damages.
+And while the world rightly focuses on COVID-19, climate change has resulted in 9 million premature deaths per year, nearly three times more than the pandemic.
+COVID-19 is immediate; we feel its impact on our lives, society, and economies, while exponentially worsening climate consequences for the global community are predicted to result from a mere 0.1°C increase.
+Are we the oblivious frog in boiling water?

-So why aren’t we doing more to curb climate change?
-To answer this question, Katharine Hayhoe (Chief Scientist for the Nature Conservancy and Professor of Political Science, Texas Tech University) introduced two psychological phenomena that help explain our behaviour – psychological distance and solution aversion.
+Katharine Hayhoe (Chief Scientist for the Nature Conservancy and Professor of Political Science, Texas Tech University) introduces two psychological phenomena that help explain our behaviour – psychological distance and solution aversion.
 In dialogue with Pat Cox (former President of the European Parliament), Professor Hayhoe explains that humans currently view rising global temperatures as an abstract anomaly in comparison to their day-to-day lives.
-Simply put, psychological distance means that people are more likely to perceive climate change more concretely when they perceive it more closely.
-Studies suggest that in many cases this results in more pro-environmental behaviours and attitudes.
+Simply put, psychological distance means that people are more likely to better understandclimate change if if affects them directly.
+Studies suggest that in many cases, psychological closeness results in more pro-environmental behaviours and attitudes.

 Climate change is psychologically distant